-The Rehabilitation Act require information and referral services be provided to all individuals with disabilities who do not meet the open categories of the Order-of-Selection.
+Federal law requires information and referral services be provided to all individuals with disabilities who do not meet the open categories of the Order-of-Selection.
 These services include:

 - Providing vocational rehabilitation information and guidance to assist individuals in achieving employment; and - Appropriately referring individuals to other Federal and State programs, including other statewide workforce investment programs, which are best suited to meet the individual's specific employment needs.